nagoLula/nhanes_inferential_2021_23/README.md

    *Chi-square test to determine if there's a relationship between being married and having a bachelor's degree or higher.*

 2. **Difference in sedentary behavior by marital status**
-   *T-test to compare mean sedentary time between married and non-married individuals.*
+   *T-test to compare the mean sedentary time between married and non-married individuals.*

 3. **Effect of age and marital status on systolic blood pressure**
    *Two-way ANOVA to assess how age and marital status influence systolic blood pressure.*